How to Deal With a Real Estate Bidding War

 The Logistics of Dealing With Multiple Offers

 If one offer is significantly higher than the other offers or has other terms far more appealing, like cash, sometimes it’s better not to gamble.
 Remember that being in a bidding war can be stressful for a buyer.
-The last thing you want to find out is that the buyer is backing out due to remorse.
+The last thing you want to discover is that the buyer is backing out due to remorse.

-What NOT to Do With Multiple Offers and Bidding Wars on Houses
+What NOT to Do With Multiple Offers

 Knowing how to handle multiple offers in a bidding war as a seller is vital.
 There are certainly some things you don’t want to do when you have multiple offers.